 Are stakes allowed to secure inflatables or tents in the grass?
 Is there any concern for irrigation lines being damaged?

 A common problem when setting up a tent on a sport field, is damage to irrigation lines.
-This can create costly repairs that the event planner will need to cover, as rental companies will not accept any liability for damaging irrigation lines.
-Asking the facilities manager about the irrigation in the field can help prevent this.
-Alternatives to staking tents and inflatables is to utilize water barrels, but this adds cost so it is necessary to be aware of these needs in advance.
+This can create costly repairs that the event planner will need to cover.
+Most rental companies will not accept any liability for damaging irrigation lines.
+Ask the facilities manager about the irrigation in the field ahead of time to prevent this.
+Instead of staking tents and inflatables utilize water barrels.
+This adds cost so, it is necessary to be aware of these needs in advance.

 How do we ensure we have AC/Heating going in the building during an after hours school event?

 Most schools will have a procedure for requesting air conditioning or heating for a school building after hours.
 Just be sure to follow the process and get the HVAC running a few hours before the event so that everyone is comfortable no matter the weather.
 Ask an administrator or facilities manager about this to get started.

 How do we ensure safety/security during the event?
 What is the safety plan?

 Some schools require hiring security or safety officers for events occurring on school property.
-They may also require some booster club/PTO volunteers to be aware of and named in a safety plan so that it is clear who will be in charge of what in case of an emergency.
-Discuss with a facilities manager or administrator to ensure you have the appropriate coverage of these duties and share the plan with any committee members so that appropriate action can be taken as needed during the school event.
+They may also require some booster club/PTO volunteers to be aware of and named in a safety plan.
+This makes it clear who will be in charge of what in case of an emergency.
+Discuss with a facilities manager or administrator to ensure you have the appropriate coverage of these duties.
+Also, share the plan with any committee members so that appropriate action can be taken as needed during the school event.

 What other rules might I not know about if it is my first time planning this school event?